ChetdeJong/CS2-Killfeed-Thing/README.md

-# CS2 Killfeed Parser
+# CS2 Killfeed Thing

+Basically this is the package for making killfeed for CS2.
+It contains demo parser script and After Effects template + script.

-This script uses following parser https://github.com/LaihoE/demoparser
+The parser script uses following parser https://github.com/LaihoE/demoparser

+If you want to parse demos, then you have to have [Node.js](https://nodejs.org/en/download/current) installed and added to `PATH`

+If some demo doesnt get parsed, then probably demo is corrupted or something wrong with parser, which is unlikely.
+Nothing I can do about it.

+Video tutorial: TBD

 In script there are 3 options: